 cluster-info

-The above command should print detailed information about your Vultr Kubernetes Engine cluster
+The above command should print detailed information about your Vultr Kubernetes Engine cluster.

-Use Kubectl to Manage a VKE Cluster
+To Manage a VKE Cluster

-Using Kubectl ensures that your interactions with the VKE cluster are secure, authenticated, and aligned with the best practices for Kubernetes cluster management.
-In this section, apply basic Kubectl commands to manage your VKE cluster, and carry out essential tasks like retrieving information, managing resources, scaling applications, checking resource status, and viewing the cluster logs.
+Using kubectl ensures that your interactions with the VKE cluster are secure, authenticated, and aligned with the best practices for Kubernetes cluster management.
+In this section, apply basic kubectl commands to manage your VKE cluster and carry out essential tasks like retrieving information, managing resources, scaling applications, checking resource status, and viewing the cluster logs.

 Create Resources in Cluster

-Create a new deployment using a specific Docker image
+Create a new deployment using a specific Docker image.

-$ kubectl create deployment <deployment-name> --image=<image-name>
+console$ kubectl create deployment <deployment-name> --image=<image-name>

-$ kubectl create -f <filename.yaml>
+console$ kubectl create -f <filename.yaml>

-Update the image of a deployment's container
+Update the image of a deployment's container.

-$ kubectl set image deployment/<deployment-name> <container-name>=<new-image>
+console$ kubectl set image deployment/<deployment-name> <container-name>=<new-image>

 Replace